 Ask for help

 If the pressure of your job is catching up with you and you're having trouble regulating your stress level, get support.
-Ask your agency (or facility, if you're a staff nurse) if there are any mental health resources available to you.
+Ask your agency (or facility, if you're a permanent nurse) if there are any mental health resources available to you.

 The information above was provided by Aetna™